Crichton, Saskatchewan: History

-On July 25 to 29, 1913 a survey began by a man named David Townsend from Calgary, Alberta plotting out the new community.
-Residents of the community decided that the name of their community should be after Scottish poet and scholar, James Crichton born in Perthshire in 1560.
+From July 25 to 29, 1913, a survey began by a man named David Townsend from Calgary, Alberta, plotted out the new community.
+Residents of the community decided that the name of their community should be after Scottish poet and scholar, James Crichton, born in Perthshire in 1560.

 During its day as an incorporated settlement, Crichton had three grain elevators (all have been torn down), a school that has been moved to a nearby bible camp, a café and pool hall, a garage that still stands on main street, boarding house, a blacksmith shop, lumberyard, post office, livery barn, water tower (torn down in the 1960s), and a large warehouse attached to the general store.
 There were even a golf course and tennis courts built for the community, as well as a baseball diamond near the school site.
 Today Crichton has one resident, and a few scattered buildings sitting abandoned.